John Furlong (sports administrator): Defamation lawsuits

+Advocacy

-There has been ongoing advocacy for investigation into abuse allegations against John Furlong.
+There has been ongoing advocacy for investigation into the abuse allegations against John Furlong.

 In July 2018 in apparent response to Furlong heading Calgary's 2026 bid exploration committee, the Assembly of First Nations (AFN) passed a resolution calling on chiefs to boycott the bid as a show of support for former residential and day school students.

 In July 2016, the Assembly of First Nations (AFN) passed a resolution to pressure the federal government and the RCMP to formally investigate multiple abuse allegations against Furlong.

 In January 2016, a complaint to the Canadian Judicial Council (CJC) sought to appeal a judge's decision due to incorrect information.
 CJC dismissed the complaint.

 In a November 2015 open letter, three First Nations hereditary chiefs and five Furlong accusers called on Canadian Prime Minister Justin Trudeau to remove John Furlong from Own the Podium pending a hearing of their claims.
 Furlong left Own the Podium in July 2018.